sergeykhbr/gpu3d/README.md

 # gpu3d
 Learning GPU from scratch

-1. gpufunc - qt-application to understand basic GPU transformations
+1. accel_func - qt-application to understand basic GPU transformations
+2. accel_sysc - Precise SystemC model that allows to simulate full soc design or a separate testbenches.
-2. rtl - System Verilog source code
+3. rtl - System Verilog source code
-3. prj - Makefiles to build rtl for different targets: KC705 board, simulation
+4. prj - Makefiles to build rtl for different targets: KC705 board, simulation
-4. examples - different application to emulate or interact with the FPGA board
+5. examples - different application to emulate or interact with the FPGA board

 ## Hardware